Journal of Singing - Article Submission Guidelines

-Articles submitted to Journal of Singing are forwarded to the Editorial Board for evaluation, a process that may last up to six months.
+Articles submitted to Journal of Singing are forwarded to the Editorial Board for evaluation.
 The Board is made up of eight members of the Association chosen for their expertise in a variety of voice-related fields.
 Upon completion of the peer review, the Editor in Chief makes a final decision concerning publication.
 Three courses of action are possible: (1) the article is accepted as submitted or with minor emendations; (2) the article is returned to its author for revision; or (3) the article is rejected.